pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 `import { AngularFire, FirebaseListObservable } from 'angularfire2';`

-* **AngularFire** gives us the angularfire2 magic, where we can call lists, objects, auth methods, etc.
+* **AngularFire** gives us the AngularFire2 magic, where we can call lists, objects, auth methods, etc.
 * **FirebaseListObservable** gives us the observable we'll be using, it will subscribe to the list and sync it in real time with our app.

-Right before the constructor create a variable that will hold our list, if you are getting confused on where to do this don't worry, I'll show you the completed file later.
+Right before the constructor, create a variable that will hold our list.
+If you are getting confused on where to do this don't worry, I'll show you the completed file later.

 `billList: FirebaseListObservable<any>;`

-And inject `AngularFire` into your constructor.
+Inject `AngularFire` into your constructor.

 ```javascript
 constructor(public navCtrl: NavController, public af: AngularFire) {}